A topic from the subject of Physical Chemistry in Chemistry.

 Gold Foil Experiment: The alpha particles were fired at the gold foil, and their paths were observed.
 Most particles passed through undeflected, but some were deflected at large angles.

-• Most alpha particles passed through the foil undeflected, indicating a large empty space within the atom.
+• Most alpha particles passed through the foil undeflected, indicating that most of the atom is empty space.

 • A small number of alpha particles were deflected at large angles, suggesting the presence of a massive, positively charged nucleus at the center.